 Maria has also been a lifelong advocate for people with intellectual disabilities.
 She is an active member of the International Board of Special Olympics, the organization her mother, Eunice Kennedy Shriver, founded in 1968.
 She is also on the advisory board of Best Buddies, a one-to-one friendship and jobs program for people with intellectual disabilities.
 In addition, Shriver serves as Chair of the Audi Best Buddies Challenge: Hearst Castle, an annual bike ride that raises millions of dollars for programs supporting people with intellectual disabilities.
 Shriver’s own fundraising team — Team Maria — has raised more than $1.2 million for Best Buddies over the past five years.

-Shriver is a graduate of Georgetown University, with a degree in American Studies.
+The mother of four children, Shriver is a graduate of Georgetown University, with a degree in American Studies.